Here’s my Muscadine Grape Hull Pie, juicy and wonderful, worthy of the time it takes. I love the old-school way it uses everything but the seeds.

 They separated skins from pulp, and then cooked the pulp just enough to squeeze out and discard the big round seeds.
 Then pulp and hulls were cooked with sugar, a bit of flour, and butter, to make a thick, juicy pie.

-I love the thrift of this pie; the cherishing of a special ingredient which to this day shows up once a year, in its late summer-early fall season, to bestow its rotund yet petite juicy beauty upon us, complete with substantial hulls and seed-studded pulp.
-I see women who wanted to capture every drop, every chew, every pleasing nourishing bit of this gift, and took the time to pop grapes out of hulls and discard the oversize seeds to make a marvelous, unique homespun pie that extended our ability to feast on these indigenous fruity orbs.
+Muscadines and scuppernongs boast substantial hulls and seed-studded pulp, big seeds, and thick hulls, that is; both brimming with flavor.
+I love to think about the women who wanted to capture every drop, every chew, every pleasing nourishing bit of this gift, and came up with this pie.
+They took the time to pop grapes out of hulls and discard the oversize seeds, so they could make a marvelous, unique homespun pie.
+Their creativity and thrify kitchen smarts have extended our ability to feast on these indigenous fruity orbs.

 Between the steps involved in preparation, the shortness of their season in early fall, and the challenges for most cooks of even finding these heirloom grapes nowadays, muscadine grape hull pie is under-known and under-appreciated.
 Through the first half of the 20th century, this pie was a common Southern home dessert from late summer through early fall.